FAQ > Credit

 Question: If I am a winning bidder, will I be required to post any collateral against my supply obligation?

-Answer: The winning bidders will be subjected to the credit requirements as set forth in Article 6 - Creditworthiness; Performance Assurance in the Master SSO Supply Agreeement.
+Answer: The winning bidders will be subjected to the credit requirements as set forth in Article 6 - Creditworthiness; Performance Assurance in the Master SSO Supply Agreement.
 Depending on the creditworthiness of the bidder, the winning bidder may be required to post collateral in the form acceptable to the Companies.

 CRE 00008